Intro

 Placing comments here would put them in the middle of the statement rather than before it.

-The fix: Use curPrev.Node() instead, which correctly points to the node before the range statement, ensuring comments are placed before the entire refactored block.
+The fix: Use curPrev.Node() instead, which points to the node before the range statement, placing comments before the entire refactored block.

 Final Implementation